otrv4/otrv4/otrv4.md

 # OTR version 4

-The following protocol aims to allow two people to maintain a conversation over a network in a way that comes as close as possible to a private person to person conversation - where no other entity can overhear what is being said, and the other party can't prove anything that was said - or even the fact that you talked.
+The following messaging protocol provides way for two people to have a conversation over a network in a way that provides the same security as a private in person conversation, where no external party can overhear what is being said, and no one (not even the conversation participants) can prove what was said, or even that the two participants spoke to each other at all.

-In an off the record conversation, both sides can verify the identity of the other participant (but cannot transfer this knowledge to a third party).
-Participants can converse with the assurance that their convesation will not be read or modified by a hostile third party listening to the conversation.

-To resemble a in person conversation means that both ends can deny to have participated in said conversation or to have sent one or many of the exchanged messages once the conversation is over.

 ##Table of Contents